 The school council does a number of things

-The school council meets, with a teacher present – to discuss and sort out problems.
+The school council meets, with our learning mentor present – to discuss and sort out problems.
 These may include school lunches, behaviour or ideas for fundraising events.

 Members of the school council are responsible for carrying out the ideas that have been agreed, such as planning discos, writing newspaper articles, or meeting with catering staff.